 - Root rot, which is caused by overwatering or poorly draining soil and eventually kills the plant.

 Many of these diseases are the result of overcrowding plants or infected seeds.
-In some cases, treatment with a fungicide spray helps, especially in the case of leaf blight and rust, but fungal problems are best avoided by planting pathogen-free seeds, spacing plants appropriately and avoiding overwatering.
+In some cases, treatment with a fungicide spray helps, especially in the case of leaf blight and rust, but fungal problems are best avoided by sowing pathogen-free seeds, spacing plants appropriately and avoiding overwatering.